DSC-Galgotias/HacktoberFest-Projects-2021/README.md

 4. If a maintainer reports behavior that’s not in line with the project’s code of conduct, you will be ineligible to participate.

-5. To get a shirt, you must make four approved pull requests (PRs) on opted-in projects between October 1-31 in any time zone.

-6. This year, the first 50,000 participants can earn a T-shirt.

 ### Examples of Low Quailty Contributions